Leon Noble

 Profile

-I am a first-year PhD student, in the Sustainability Research Institute (SRI) in the School for Earth and Environment, funded by the ESRC White Rose DTP.
+I am a first-year PhD student at the Sustainability Research Institute (University of Leeds), funded by the ESRC White Rose Doctoral Training Partnership.

 Research interests

-Alternative proteins (APs) - plant-based, cultivated, and fermented food products - represent a promising solution to the environmental pressures and inefficiencies from the production of animal products.
-However, most research so far has been focused on the technical development of alternative proteins or life cycle assessments of specific products leaving the social, cultural, economic, and environmental transformations resulting from a wide-scale shift to APs understudied.
+Alternative proteins (APs) - plant-based, cultivated, and fermented food products - represent a promising alternative to the environmental pressures and inefficiencies of conventional animal agriculture.
+However, most research so far has been focused on the technical development of alternative proteins or life cycle assessments of specific products leaving the social, cultural, economic, and environmental transformations resulting from a wide-scale shift to Alternative Proteins understudied.

 Qualifications